OldRacingCars.com

 2. Brabham BT36 [6] (Carlos Reutemann): New to Automovil Club Argentina (ACA) for Carlos Reutemann to race in F2 in 1971.
 The car was reported to have been gone to a racing school in Argentina in 1972, but in 1974, the two ACA BT36s were reported to have been driven in local racing by Esteban Fernandino and Pablo Brea.
 In 2008, BT36-6 was on display in the Automovil Club Argentino Museum in Argentina.

 3. Brabham BT36 [5] (Peter Westbury): New to F.I.R.S.T. for Peter Westbury to drive in F2 in 1971.
 Retained by Westbury early 1972 and then sold to Neckel 'Nick' Koob (Bettborn, Luxembourg) for French, Belgian and Luxembourg hill climbs from 1972 to 1974.
 To Johny Krier (Luxembourg) 1975 for French, Belgian and Luxembourg hillclimbs.
 Then to Roger Hennebert (Belgium) in 1977, then possibly to Marcel Tarrès in 1978, but its exact race results during this time are unknown.
-Then via four French owners until bought by John Beasley (Shrewsbury, Shropshire) in 1993.
+Then via a French owner to Yves Bole (France) and raced by him in historic racing in 1992.
+Bought by John Beasley (Shrewsbury, Shropshire) in 1993.
 Sold to Abba Kogan 1998, and rebuilt on a new chassis.
 In 2007, the rebuilt car was sold by RM Auctions (agent Annette Abaci) to Thomas Steinke (Hamburg, Germany).
 Neither Abaci or Steinke were then aware of the car having a new chassis.
 The original chassis was later sold via Bonhams in 2008 and its current whereabouts are unknown.
 Meanwhile, the continuous entity of BT36-5 was raced by Steinke in European Historic F2 in 2008 and 2009 and sold to Francesco Molino (Pescara, Italy) in 2012.
 Then to Günter Türk (Freiburg, Germany) in 2013.

 4. Lotus 69 [71/69.3.F2] (Gerry Birrell): New to J&J Stanton for Gerry Birrell to race in F2 in 1971.
 Hired to José Ferreira for the Torneio Brasiliero at the end of the year.
 To Brian Small in 1972, and fitted with a Cosworth BDA for Formula Atlantic races late 1972, and a handful of appearances in 1973.
 To Roy Baker (Ferndown, Dorset) July 1973, but again only seen in a handful of races.
 This is likely to be the "F2 chassis" with Hart BDA advertised by MRE (Bourne End, Buckinghamshire) in November 1973.
 To Ken Fildes (Clonskeagh, Dublin) for the new Irish Formula Atlantic series 1974 and 1975.
 Entered by Fildes for a young local lad Eddie Jordan in 1976.
 To Mark Birrell (Liverpool) in 1977.
 Acquired from Nick Overall by Richard Hinton (Albury, Hertfordshire) in early 1978, who started the restoration.
 Sold in 1985 via Chuck McCarty to Richard Spelberg (Dusseldorf, Germany) and retained in his collection until his death in the late 1990s.
 Subsequent history unclear, but this car was owned by Hermann Unold by 2005, when he raced it in HSCC DBT events.
 It was bought from him by Eric Peterson (Germany) in 2014, and advertised by him in April 2018.
 Bought in 2018 by Paul Matty and owned by him until 2021, when it was sold to Malcolm Thorne (Stanford Bridge, Worcestershire).